hands-on-scala/hands-on-scala.github.io/content/post/for-yield.md

 Simple, huh? :)

+One big advantage of this approach (_transforming_ the data instead of doing some "side effects", like printing) is that we stay close to the functional programming paradgim, and this can have nice benefits in many cases.

+## Advanced features

 ### Filtering

 In the next example we go one step further: we filter the resulting String list to only contain messages that include the word "scala".
-We can do this with the so-called "guards", that are simply booelan expressions, added to the for comprehension like here:
+We can do this with the so-called _guards_, that are simply booelan expressions, added to the for comprehension like here:

 {{< highlight scala >}}